GadgetAngel/STM32-Template/README.md

 =======================================

 A Build template for projects using the **stm32vl discovery board**, using the arm embedded gnu toolchain, and the STM32F10x Standard Peripheral Library.
 See "book.pdf".
+This repository is a modified fork of https://github.com/geoffreymbrown/STM32-Template repository.

 Do not use the "book.pdf"'s method of installing the GNU Arm Embedded Toolchain, instead use these instructions: